eduMFA/eduMFA/doc/installation/helm.rst

 - Move the certificate and key to your current directory.
 3. Create a secret key for the JWTs: ``$ tr -dc A-Za-z0-9_ </dev/urandom | head -c24 > secret_key``
 4. Create a pepper: ``$ tr -dc A-Za-z0-9_ </dev/urandom | head -c24 > pepper``
-5. Create ``db_password`` with the password for the database user.
-6. Create a Kubernetes secret from these files: ``$ kubectl create secret generic edumfa-secrets --from-file=. -n $YOUR_NAMESPACE``
+5. Create a Kubernetes secret from these files: ``$ kubectl create secret generic edumfa-secrets --from-file=. -n $YOUR_NAMESPACE``
-7. **Backup the files in this directory before deleting them!**  Especially the enckey is necessary to restore from a database backup as token secrets are encrypted.
+6. **Backup the files in this directory before deleting them!**  Especially the enckey is necessary to restore from a database backup as token secrets are encrypted.
-8. After **backing them up** you may delete the directory and files.
+7. After **backing them up** you may delete the directory and files.

 Installation
 ............